Chuu: 2021–2022: Web series and Blockberry Creative departure

 In 2021, Chuu started to host her own web series on YouTube called Chuu Can Do It where she spreads awareness about the need to protect the Earth through environmentally friendly practices.
 Chuu also hosted Hauteur, a web series that was made in collaboration with Lotte Department Store to help promote their store among generation Z. In March 2021, Chuu was a regular panelist in the Channel A show Steel Troops where she comments on teams from Korea's armed forces competing against each other.
 She appeared as a model for a television commercial of Dong-a Otsuka's Pocari Sweat.
-She also appeared in a television commercial of Samsung Galaxy Store in May 2021, South Korean chicken brand "Chicken Maru", mobile RTS game "Warpath", and BC Card.
-She participated in the reality documentary show Law of the Jungle for the episodes titled "Spring Special in Jeju".
+She also appeared in a television commercial for Samsung Galaxy Store in May 2021, South Korean chicken brand "Chicken Maru", mobile RTS game "Warpath", and BC Card.
+She participated in the reality documentary show Law of the Jungle for the episode "Spring Special in Jeju".
 At the end of 2021, Chuu filed an application for a provisional injunction against her agency, Blockberry Creative, to suspend the exclusive contract.
 It was also reported that in April 2022, she had founded her own company, with herself as the CEO.